mr2much/hhrr_app/README.md

     - TODO: create route for insert new candidato
     - [x]: create route to query all candidatos
     - [x]: create route to query one candidato
-    - TODO: create route to update one candidato
+    - [x]: create route to update one candidato
     - TODO: create route to delete one candidato
 - [x]: Install method-override